Why Periods Can Be Painful and How Homeopathy Can Ease the Pain

 ✓ Tender breasts

-The pain you feel during your period comes from the uterus contracting to shed its lining.
-Along with these contractions, there is also a reduction in blood flow to the uterus, which adds to the discomfort.
+The cramps and discomfort you feel during your period come from the uterus contracting to shed its lining.
+These contractions temporarily reduce blood flow, which adds to the pain.

-The hormone prostaglandin plays an important role in this process.
-Prostaglandins are produced in the lining of the uterus, and on the first day of your period, their levels are high.
-This is why the pain tends to be more intense at the start.
-As the lining is shed, the levels of prostaglandins decrease, which is why the pain usually starts to lessen as your period goes on.
+Hormones play a key role in this process, especially prostaglandins, which are produced in the lining of the uterus.
+On the first day of your period, prostaglandin levels are highest, which is why pain often feels most intense at the start.
+As the lining is shed, prostaglandin levels drop, and the pain usually eases.

 Homeopathy for painful periods